Markowes23/build-your-own-x/ecommerce/README.md

 # Simple Flask E-commerce Example

 This demo shows a tiny e-commerce backend built with Flask.
 It keeps a product catalog in memory and stores the shopping cart in the session.
+For more background see the [Flask documentation](https://flask.palletsprojects.com/).

 ## Prerequisites
 - Python 3.8+